joshcbrown/haculator/README.md

-after finishing an MVP and then read the excellent [Design patterns for parser combinators (functional pearl)](https://dl.acm.org/doi/10.1145/3471874.3472984) on recommendation. the paper largely inspired the direction of the project from that point forward, and want to thank the authors for exposing the elegance of parser combinators so thoroughly.
+after finishing an MVP and then read the excellent [Design patterns for parser combinators (functional pearl)](https://dl.acm.org/doi/10.1145/3471874.3472984) on recommendation. the paper largely inspired the direction of the project from that point forward, and i want to thank the authors for exposing the elegance of parser combinators so thoroughly.